microsoft/vscode-docs/release-notes/v1_6-Sean.md

 These are the [closed bugs](https://github.com/Microsoft/vscode/issues?q=is%3Aissue+label%3Abug+milestone%3A%22September+2016%22+is%3Aclosed) and these are the [closed feature requests](https://github.com/Microsoft/vscode/issues?q=is%3Aissue+milestone%3A%22September+2016%22+is%3Aclosed+label%3Afeature-request) for the 1.6 update.

-## Team Contributions
+## Contributions to Extensions

-As in every iteration, our team maintained and contributed to a number of VS Code extensions.
+As in every iteration, our team maintained or contributed to a number of VS Code extensions.
 Most notably:

 * [Go](https://marketplace.visualstudio.com/items?itemName=lukehoban.Go)
 * [Python](https://marketplace.visualstudio.com/items?itemName=donjayamanne.python)